EOEPCA/eoepca/README.md

 It creates a testing environment in a Minikube cluster deployed on the local machine
 1. `cd terraform/test`
-2. Define needed environment variables:
+2. Either edit and modify the variables values in deployEOEPCA.sh or define needed environment variables:
-- `export DOCKER_EMAIL=[Email of te account with access to the Dockerhub EOEPCA repository`
+- `export DOCKER_EMAIL=[Email of the account with access to the Dockerhub EOEPCA repository]`
-- `export DOCKER_USERNAME=[User name of te account with access to the Dockerhub EOEPCA repository`
+- `export DOCKER_USERNAME=[User name of the account with access to the Dockerhub EOEPCA repository]`
-- `export DOCKER_PASSWORD=[Password of te account with access to the Dockerhub EOEPCA repository`
+- `export DOCKER_PASSWORD=[Password of the account with access to the Dockerhub EOEPCA repository]`
+- `export WSPACE_USERNAME=[User name of the account with access to the workspace]`
+- `export WSPACE_PASSWORD=[Password of the workspace account]`
+- `export NFS_SERVER_ADDRESS=[Address of the NFS server, in the internal subnet]`
 3. `./deployEOEPCA.sh`

 This will create a system accesible from local node at https://test.eoepca.org